 5. First meaningful paint

 Similar to time to first byte, is a measurement known as, “first meaningful paint”.
 This measures when the primary content of a page becomes visible to the user.
-Think of it as the time required for the system to render basic interactable elements seen to users on the website.
+Think of it as the time it takes for the system to render the basic interactive elements visible to users on the website.

 6. Gzip compression